-Swapping out cauliflower rice for white (or even brown) rice in this recipe not only tastes great, it makes for a lower carb/lower cal cauliflower fried rice that I can’t get enough of!
+Swap out cauliflower rice for white (or even brown) rice in a traditional fried rice recipe.
+This not only tastes great, it makes for a lower carb and lower calorie side dish that I can’t get enough of!
+Add in any veggies and any leftover protein you may have for the perfect meal!

 This Cauliflower Fried Rice recipe is surprisingly easy to make and the end result is an amazing dish that works as both a side and main dish!

-Cauliflower fried rice is the perfect weeknight dinner, and a great way to use up any leftover meat or vegetables in your fridge.
+- Great as a Meal or Side: Cauliflower fried rice is the perfect weeknight dinner, and a great way to use up any leftover meat or vegetables in your fridge.
+If you’re serving another type of meal (like Grilled Pork Teriyaki) this also makes a great side!

 This recipe starts with a base of riced cauliflower.
 It takes just minutes to make.